 From all the sin of man.”

 In late 2014 people in Iraq were being beheaded, crucified and generally killed in the most brutal and sadistic manner possible.
 Their only ‘crime’ was to dare to call themselves Christians.
-You can say what you like but in my book nobody has the right to tell anybody else what they should believe, much less murder them on religious grounds.
-The thing that incensed me almost to the point of incandescence was that the perpetrators of this unspeakable evil dared to justify their actions by claiming that they were acting on behalf of their god.
-So in such frame of mind I started to write the lyrics to On That Cross.
+Nobody has the right to treat other people in that way.
+The perpetrators of this unspeakable evil dared to justify their actions by claiming that they were acting on behalf of God.

 A small group of us sang this at a Good Friday united service in 2016.
 We sang it unannounced, at the end of the service, when one would have expected people to start getting up from their seats and leaving the church.
 Nobody did.
 Not one single person moved while we sang.